 What’s On Our Plates? is a set of multimedia learning modules designed to enable anyone to explore Aotearoa New Zealand’s active plate boundary online, including the Alpine Fault and Hikurangi subduction zone.

-There are currently three What’s On Our Plates? learning modules, with more coming soon.
+There are currently five What’s On Our Plates? learning modules, with more coming soon.

 The first three modules have been aligned to Level 4-6 Achievement Objectives from the Science Learning Area of the New Zealand Curriculum and are accompanied by a Teacher Guide to support their use in the classroom.
 Each module comes with a downloadable and printable activity sheet and finishes with a quiz to test students learning.
 Answers to the activity sheets are included in the Teacher Guide.